Grilled Tofu Wraps

 You can’t be angry and wrap something in lettuce.
 The lettuce will revolt.

 So why bother?
 Well, it’s a nice contrast from a flour tortilla or something.
 It’s really crunchy and light.
 It’s also about as healthy as you can get.

-The thing I love about this dish is the colors.
+What I love most about these Grilled Tofu Wraps are the vibrant colors.
 When you bite into it, it’s like a rainbow of vegetables.
 And don’t worry, it’s not lacking in the flavor department.

 1) Slice tofu block into 3 even pieces and press out some of the liquid from each piece with a few paper towels.
 Then add to a plate with soy sauce and sesame oil and marinate for 5-10 minutes, turning once or twice.